-Antisense oligonucleotides, or AONs, have been used as therapeutics for the last few decades.
-Our Axiomer RNA editing technology is based on editing oligonucleotides, or EONs, designed to recruit endogenous ADAR enzymes (Adenosine Deaminases Acting on RNA) to make single adenosine-to-inosine (A-to-I) changes in the RNA in a highly specific and targeted manner.
-This technology could reverse the more than 20,000 G-to-A mutations in the human population that cause disease.
-In vitro and in vivo work indicates that the EONs are generally applicable for the correction of mRNA G-to-A mutations.
+Antisense oligonucleotides, or AONs, have been used as therapeutics for decades.
+Our Axiomer RNA editing technology is based on oligonucleotides that are called editing oligonucleotides, or EONs, designed to recruit endogenous ADAR enzymes to make single adenosine-to-inosine (A-to-I) changes in the RNA in a highly specific and targeted manner.
+This technology could correct thousands of G-to-A mutations in the human population that cause diseases.
+In vitro and in vivo work indicates that the EONs are generally applicable for the correction of RNA G-to-A mutations.
 The technology is also designed to modulate protein expression or alter proteins to provide a new function to help prevent or treat disease.
-With this applicability, we believe Axiomer has the potential to address hundreds or more of genetic and nongenetic diseases.
+With this applicability, we believe Axiomer has the potential to address hundreds of genetic and non-genetic diseases.

-Across a range of targets, we have shown both in vitro and in vivo platform proof-of-concept for our Axiomer RNA editing technology platform, including cell models, organoids, and animal models, including relevant higher order species.
+Across a range of targets, we have shown both in vitro and in vivo platform proof-of-concept for our Axiomer RNA editing technology platform, in cell models, organoids, and animal models, including relevant higher order species.